 She raised her two children here in North Pole, both of whom have “left her nest”!
 She has 3 step children and 9 step grandchildren.
 She and her husband, Kama, raise chickens and bees, and Beth is a regular trail rider on her quarter horse mare, April.

 Beth began working as a part time receptionist here at NPVH in July 2016.

-Patrick has a Masters degree in Education from WSU and currently teaches at Lathrop High School.
+Patrick has a Masters degree in Education from WSU and is owner of North Pole Veterinary Hospital.

 Sarah was born in Fairbanks and has been part of the NPVH team since 2008.
 Her position as Practice Manager compliments her lifelong adoration of animals and her desire to be of service to her community and co-workers.

 She and her two children reside in Fairbanks and enjoy an array of outdoor activities, athletics and family adventure.